No one can fail who asks to reach the truth.

 Purpose: God made an ancient promise to you, and you did to Him, that you would one day go beyond the door in your mind and find the real world.
 Today that promise will be fulfilled.

 The instructions in paragraphs 12-14 are so clear that I have merely laid the sentences out on separate lines:

 Begin with this:

 Seek for that door and find it.
-But before you try to open it, remind yourself no one can fail who seeks to reach the truth.
-And it is this request you make today.
-Nothing but this has any meaning now; no other goal is valued now nor sought, nothing before this door you really want, and only what lies past it do you seek.
+But before you try to open it, remind yourself no one can fail who asks to reach the truth, and it is this request you make today.
+Nothing but this has any meaning now; no other goal is valued now nor sought; nothing before this door you really want, and only what lies past it do you seek.

 Repeat the idea, while keeping in mind that today you will go beyond the door and find the truth, and that today is therefore a day of grace, a time for gladness and celebration.
 I highly recommend really reminding yourself of this latter fact.
 It will change your mood during the day if you remember.

 Response to temptation: If you forget what a special day it is and fall into depression or complaining.

 Remind yourself of the true nature of this day by repeating, “Today I seek and find all that I want.
 My single purpose promises it to me.
 No one can fail who asks to reach the truth.”
 How can you feel dismal when you realize that you are finding all you ever wanted?
 I recommend either writing down those lines on a card and keeping them handy or, better yet, memorizing them.

 At times it seems to nearly everyone that the search for truth is one that will never succeed.
 It seems that we seek, and seek, and seek some more, and never arrive at certainty.
 Today’s lesson comes as a welcome reassurance that the search for truth is the only search that will inevitably succeed.